American University Washington College of Law

 4300 Nebraska Ave NW, Washington DC 20016

 Each year, TASH celebrates those who have made history in the disability field, and who have worked tirelessly in the legal field for equity, opportunity, and inclusion for people with disabilities.
 TASH is pleased to announce the ninth annual Outstanding Leadership in Disability Law Symposium and Award Celebration, Tuesday, September 9th.
-A half-day legal symposium will explore topics in disability rights, followed by a celebration of Senator Bob Casey, for his exceptional leadership in disability law.
+A half-day legal symposium will explore the theme, “Powering the Future of Disability Law and Policy Leadership Nationally, Locally and Abroad”, followed by a celebration of Senator Bob Casey, for his exceptional leadership in disability law.

 About Our Distinguished Honoree – Senator Bob Casey